Frontend-Hero/custom-google-map-guide/README.md

 Used in https://www.frontendhero.dev/tutorial/custom-google-map-guide/

-Demo can be viewd here: https://www.frontendhero.dev/demo/stylish-google-map/
+Demo can be viewed here: https://www.frontendhero.dev/demo/stylish-google-map/